barryclark/jekyll-now/_posts/2019-3-31-Electoral-system-proposal.md

 Imagine a case that there is one seat left to allocate but two or more party are assigned the same number party list.
 The problem is **the law does not say**.

-# 3. A proposal for change
+# 3. A proposed solution

-So I come up with a proposal to do away with the confusing procedure, to cover the edge cases (in case of tie), and avoid re-scaling (which can distort a voting power).
+So I come up with a proposal to do away with the confusing method, to cover the edge cases (in case of tie), and avoid re-scaling (which can distort a voting power).
 I wrote up a procedure as a python function that takes in pandas dataframe and return dataframe with the calculated representative seats.
 The method of allocating seat is inspired by *Jefferson method* (after Thomas Jefferson).
 The code is shown here.

 ![Figure 1]({{ site.baseurl }}/images/Jefferson_method.png "Jefferson method")
 <p align="center">